UPDATES! What's new for the 2020 tax-return season?

 Revised Form 1040

-4. AMT reporting.
-Alternative minimum tax (AMT), a concern for anyone with incentive stock options (ISOs), is no longer directly reported on Form 1040 from the calculation on Form 6251.
+4. Alternative minimum tax (AMT).
+A concern for anyone with incentive stock options (ISOs), the AMT is no longer directly reported on Form 1040 from the calculation on Form 6251.
 Instead:

-- The AMT, if owed, from the Form 6251 calculation now goes into Line 45 of Schedule 2 ("Tax").
+- The AMT, if owed, from the Form 6251 calculation now goes into Line 1 of Schedule 2 ("Tax").
 Attach Form 6251 to Schedule 2.
-The totals from this schedule go into Line 11 of Form 1040.
+The totals from Part I of this schedule go into Line 12b of Form 1040.

-- The Form 6251 has new numbers for all its lines.
-The spread at ISO exercise is reported on Line 2i (previously Line 14).
-When the ISO stock that triggered the AMT is sold, the difference from the ordinary tax is reported on Line 2k (previously Line 17).
+- The Form 6251 has not changed since last year, when its lines were revised.
+The spread at ISO exercise is reported on Line 2i.
+When the ISO stock that triggered the AMT is sold, the difference from the ordinary tax is reported on Line 2k.

 - The AMT credit that is generated for an ISO exercise that triggers the AMT is recouped through Form 8801, as it was in the past.
-The amount from Line 25 of Form 8801 now goes into Schedule 3 ("Non-Refundable Credits") on Line 54 (check box b).
-The totals from Schedule 3 go into Line 12 of Form 1040.
-(Previously the Line 25 total from Form 8801 went directly onto 1040 Line 54.)
+The amount from Line 25 of Form 8801 now goes into Schedule 3 ("Non-Refundable Credits") on Line 6 (check box b).
+The totals from Schedule 3 go into Line 13b of Form 1040.

 Rules For Cost-Basis Reporting